oldium/microsoft-smtp-oauth2-proxy/README.md

 npm install
 ```

 Then configure the server.
-Look at the `env.example` and copy it to `env`.
-The
+Look at the [`env.example`][env-example] in the
-project does not use dot-env file (`.env`), because it is automatically picked
+project root and copy it to `env`.
+The project does not use dot-env file
-by Next.js and included in the build, which is not desired.
-The minimal
+(`.env`), because it is automatically picked by Next.js and included in the
-configuration looks like this:
+build, which is not desired.
+The minimal configuration looks like this:

 `env`: